martino-vic/mutle/README.md

 - only one word per day, reset at midnight Mari El time zone
 - improve design
 - add share button

+## Notes:

+To use this script go to anvil.works https://anvil.works/, start a new project and paste the content of mutle.py into the "Code" section.
+The "Design" section consist only of one TextArea called text_area_1.
+To create a wordle for your own language, all it takes is to paste your own wordlists into function readall() and readtgt() and define the characters of your keyboard in the variable keybrd.